maliahavlicek/what2do2day/readme.md

 1. Add Review - validation for required fields
 1. Update Review - allow user to change rating, comments, and share to community settings
 1. Count Me In - validation for unique email in list of attendees, check for max attendees limit
+1. Follow Place - validation for unique email in list of followers
 #### Data Operations
 1. Aggregated Review - from enabled reviews of a given place, present an average rating for a place
 1. Count of followers - When a unique email is entered, add them to follower list